Data Science BSc (Hons)

 This course will not be running in September 2023.

 Could you pinpoint meaning in big batches of data?
 Or see the bigger picture framed in figures?
 Put your analytical mind to the challenge and thrive in a job role that’s in great demand.

 Data helps shape the solutions businesses need to be successful.
 From insights to infrastructure, you’ll find your excellent diagnostic skills can help develop the answers businesses are looking for to boost growth and profit.

-On this data science degree, you’ll sharpen your technical skills in data creation, processing, analysing, visualising and interpretation.
-You’ll also get the opportunity to use it in industry during an optional sandwich year placement.
+On this BSc (Hons) Data Science degree, you’ll sharpen your technical skills in data creation, processing, analysing, visualising and interpretation.
+You’ll also get the opportunity to use those skills in industry during an optional sandwich year placement.

 What you'll study

 Are data science and analytics the same?
 Find out in Year 1 when you go through the fundamentals that will give you a solid foundation for Years 2 and 3.
 We’ll delve into construction of systems, multimedia technologies and the career paths you can follow in computing and IT.

 Module code: CIS1702

 Module code: CIS1703

 In Year 2 we’ll present you with the theories behind your blossoming practical abilities in tech.
 A dedicated professional practice module gets you workplace-ready and after completing the year you’ll have the option of putting those skills to use by taking a 12-month placement.